-- Mobility
+- Mobility;

-- Manual dexterity
+- · Manual dexterity;

-- Physical co-ordination
+- Physical co-ordination;

-- Continence
+- Continence;

-- · Ability to lift, carry or otherwise move everyday objects
+- Ability to lift, carry or otherwise move everyday objects;

-- Speech, hearing or eyesight
+- Speech, hearing or eyesight;

-- · Memory or ability to concentrate, learn or understand
+- Memory or ability to concentrate, learn or understand;

-- Perception of risk of physical danger
+- · Perception of risk of physical danger.

 A child's ability to memorise, concentrate, learn, speak, move, make and maintain positive relationships, is central to their education.
 An impairment that has a long-term and substantial effect on a child's ability to do these things may amount to a disability.
-Some disabled pupils also have special educational needs (SEN) and may be receiving support via school-based SEN provision or have a statement of SEN. Just because a disabled pupil has SEN or has a statement does not take away the duty to make reasonable adjustments for them.
-In practice, of course, many disabled pupils who also have a statement of SEN will receive all the support they need through the SEN framework and there will be nothing extra the school has to do.
+Some disabled pupils also have special educational needs (SEN) and may be receiving support via school-based SEN provision or have an Education and Health Care Plan (EHCP).
+Just because a disabled pupil has SEN or has an EHCP does not take away the duty to make reasonable adjustments for them.
+In practice, of course, many disabled pupils who also have an EHCP will receive all the support they need through the SEN framework and there will be nothing extra the school has to do.
 However, some disabled pupils will not have SEN, and some disabled pupils with SEN will still need reasonable adjustments to be made for them in addition to any support they receive through the SEN framework.